-Secondly, it takes advantage of the psychology principle of mere exposure which “posits that the more people see something, the more they will like it.”
-By offering a number of brand interactions (print, retail and home visits), Hoover increased the likelihood that his brand would become familiar and, as a result, more likable.
+Secondly, it takes advantage of the psychology principle of mere exposure, which “posits that the more people see something, the more they will like it.”
+By offering several brand interactions (print, retail, and home visits), Hoover increased the likelihood that his brand would become familiar and, as a result, more likable.

-If you’d like to learn more about mere exposure and other psychological principles that can amp up your business marketing check out our previous article, “7 Marketing Psychology Tips to Improve Your Business Marketing.”
+If you’d like to learn more about mere exposure and other psychological principles that can amp up your business marketing, check out 7 Marketing Psychology Tips to Improve Your Business Marketing.